 The Telling the Real Story platform provides a collection of authentic stories, told by the refugees and asylum seekers themselves.
 They speak to their own communities and share their experiences, good and bad.
 Through these testimonies, those who might choose to embark on the journey are informed of the full scope and perils they may encounter in order to help them make an informed decision and prepare them for their future movements.

-The purpose of the Telling the Real Story platform is to allow Eritreans and Somalis who have made the journey to Europe to share their stories about the journey and the situation in destination countries.
+The purpose of the Telling the Real Story platform is to allow Eritreans, Nigerians and Somalis who have made the journey to Europe to share their stories about the journey and the situation in destination countries.
 Telling the Real Story does not attempt to address the reasons for people’s departure from their country of origin, but instead focuses on their experiences along the journey and in Europe.
 While some testimony givers talk about the reasons for their flight, many have chosen not to discuss their motives due to fear of reprisals that may affect relatives who have been left behind.
-Through the platform, UNHCR is supporting brave Eritrean and Somali survivors to tell their stories in their own words and to everyone who is willing to listen.
+Through the platform, made possible by the financial support from the European Commission, UNHCR is supporting brave Eritrean, Nigerian and Somali survivors to tell their stories in their own words and to everyone who is willing to listen.

 The right to seek asylum is a basic human right.
 So no one who is in need of international protection should be prevented from doing so.
 The decision to embark on the long and dangerous journey to Europe is life-changing – not only for the traveler but for their entire family.
 Therefore it should be based on comprehensive information.